-Anthony Samsel and Stephanie Seneff have published a fresh paper on glyphosate, which is the fifth paper of the series – all listed below.
-Here the scientists show how glyphosate is a analog (mimic) of glycine, one of the most prevalent of the 21 amino acids that form the basic building blocks of life.
+Anthony Samsel and Stephanie Seneff have published a fresh paper on glyphosate, fifth of the series – listed below.
+Here the scientists show how glyphosate is an analog (mimic) of glycine, one of the most prevalent of the 21 amino acids that form the basic building blocks of life.
 Thus, by being a mimic of a molecule that is required for building a lot of our parts, such as proteins, glyphosate is able to slip through our immune system and creates a havoc in our biology.
 By “our biology” I mean all life, anything that is living.

-Here is Anthony Samsel speaking with me, in two parts.
+Here Anthony Samsel is seen speaking with me, in two parts.
 The term ‘mimic’ is used by me, Samsel, being a proper scientist, uses the world analog.

-This is among the most important of informations you will find, to understand glyphosate and how it gets into our proteins and hurts us at a cellular and biological level, which is different from its toxicity, or its harmfulness at the chemical level.
+This is among the most important of informations you will find, to understand glyphosate and how it gets into our proteins and hurts us at a cellular and biological level, which is different from its toxicity, or its ability to cause immediate harm at the chemical level.

 Links to Anthony Samsel’s five peer reviewed papers can be found at ResearchGate, by typing in his name and browsing through his publications.
 Alternately, they can also be downloaded from here: